How to Use Your HSA to Pay for Drug Detox

 Although substance abuse and addiction is a widespread problem, there is a major treatment gap in America.
-According to the National Institute on Drug Abuse, less than one percent of Americans get the treatment they need.1 Many of those who do not recieve treatment cite finances as one of the major roadblocks.
+According to the National Institute on Drug Abuse, less than one percent of Americans get the treatment they need.1 Many of those who do not receive treatment cite finances as one of the major roadblocks.

 The cost of addiction treatment can vary greatly depending on various factors, but cost shouldn’t keep you from getting the help you deserve.
 Although most health insurance plans provide coverage for drug and alcohol addiction treatment services like inpatient detox, the extent of the coverage may vary.
 Additionally, those who are enrolled in a high-deductible health plan may find themselves faced with higher out-of-pocket expenses for treatment.